refaktor/rye/INTRO_3.md

 ```

 Now this could be seen as a blessing or a curse, I am just saying how it is.
 Rye (not Rebol)
-has a concept of expression guards, so you can (for your certanty) in some cases where it's usefull, use commas between
+has aditional concept of expression guards, so you can (for your certanty) in some cases where it's usefull, use commas between
 top level expressions if you want to make certai they are separated.

-Here you could use them like this
+Here you could use them like this:

 ```factor
 print "jim" , print add 1 inc 2
 ```

+Rye tries to keep and sometimes increase the flexibility of Rebol, while also improve __certainty__.
+Expression guards is small
+addition in that manner.

-_Next page sooner or later_n
+_Next page soon_